CircuitVerse/Blog/content/posts/Harsh_Bhadu_GSoC2025_Final_Report.md

 ## The Work I Did

 My journey started during the community bonding period, where I synced up with mentors Vedant Jain and Aman Asrani to map out a clear roadmap using GitHub Projects.
-We coordinated with fellow contributor Aditya Singh on overlapping tasks like explore page, N+1 queries, etc, setting the stage for collaborative progress.
-One early challenge was handling large pull request for the Header migration which I broke into smaller, focused ones, which streamlined reviews and accelerated merges.
+We coordinated with fellow contributor Aditya Singh on overlapping tasks like explore page, N+1 queries, etc. One early challenge was handling large pull request for the Header migration which I broke into smaller, focused ones, which streamlined reviews and accelerated merges.

 Diving into ViewComponent migrations, I transformed various partials to enhance reusability and testability.
 For example, starting with Text Editor and progressing to the Search Bar, where I introduced customizable parameters, these changes isolated components and made testing a breeze.
 This modular approach not only reduced code duplication but also sped up development cycles, a key learning that shaped my workflow.